VMware to Azure disaster recovery architecture - Classic

 |VMware servers||VMware VMs are hosted on on-premises vSphere ESXi servers.
 We recommend a vCenter server to manage the hosts.||During Site Recovery deployment, you add VMware servers to the Recovery Services vault.|

-- When you enable replication for a VM, it begins to replicate in accordance with the replication policy.
+When you enable replication for a VM, initial replication to Azure storage begins, using the specified replication policy.
+Note the following:

-- Traffic replicates to Azure storage public endpoints over the internet.
-Alternately, you can use Azure ExpressRoute with public peering.
+Traffic replicates to Azure storage public endpoints over the internet.
+Alternately, you can use Azure ExpressRoute with Microsoft peering.
 Replicating traffic over a site-to-site virtual private network (VPN) from an on-premises site to Azure isn't supported.

-- After initial replication finishes, replication of delta changes to Azure begins.
-Tracked changes for a machine are held in a .hrl file.
+Initial replication operation ensures that entire data on the machine at the time of enable replication is sent to Azure.
+After initial replication finishes, replication of delta changes to Azure begins.
+Tracked changes for a machine are sent to the process server.

 Communication happens as follows: